Automerge Repo - v2.6.0-alpha.1

 Preparing search index...

 To modify the underlying document use either DocHandle.change or DocHandle.changeAt.
-These methods will notify the Repo that some change has occured and the Repo will save any new changes to the attached StorageAdapter and send sync messages to connected peers.
+These methods will notify the Repo that some change has occured and the Repo handles persisting to your local storage as well as propagating changes to connected peers.

 Type Parameters